ccppyos/house_violence_peru_etl/README.md

    - Make it publicly accessible
    - Attach `etl_access` role

+3. Create the schema that is located on the folder scripts_bd

 ### 4. Create the Data Warehouse
 Create the required tables in Redshift using the provided schema:
 ```sql